cern-fts/davix/README.md

 # Davix
 [Davix](http://dmc.web.cern.ch/projects/davix/home) aims to make the task of managing files over HTTP-based protocols simple.
-It is being developed by the IT-SDC-ID section at CERN, and while the project's purpose is its use on the [CERN grid](http://wlcg.web.cern.ch/), the functionality offered is generic.
+It is being developed by IT-ST at CERN, and while the project's purpose is its use on the [CERN grid](http://wlcg.web.cern.ch/), the functionality offered is generic.

 ## Documentation